Career Tips

 - Respond to questions succinctly, but with enough information to create a picture for the interviewer.
 When you have completed your response you might ask, “Is there anything else you would like to know?”

-- Indicate the number of points you would like to make using numbers, to keep both you and the interviewer organized and focused.
+- Use numbers to keep both you and the interviewer organized and focused.
 “I have 2 things I’d like to say in response your question.”

 - Take care of yourself before the interview – do what you need to do to relax so that you can be yourself in the interview.
 For instance: take a short walk, try some deep breathing, or think about the success stories from your career…

 - The night before the interview, rehearse your stories with a friend, or in front of a mirror.
-You might use the CAR acronym as a prompter for the elements of your story (C = Challenge, A= Actions, R = Results).
-What was the challenge you faced?
-What actions did you take?
-What results did you achieve?
-Remember to prepare the stories most germane to the job at hand.
+Remember to prepare the stories most germane to this new opportunity.

 Networking/Information Interviewing Tips